mmenickelly/sampounders/README.md

 We only include it here because we have made some edits for our own purposes, and this is the easiest way to distribute those edits.

 The top level directory also contains various subroutines of POUNDERS, which will be publicly available soon.
-However, formquad_indep.m is non-standard in POUNDERS, and is sufficiently different, meaning it cannot just be an external dependcy.
+However, formquad_indep.m is non-standard in POUNDERS, and is sufficiently different, meaning it cannot just be an external dependency.
 POUNDERS belongs to Stefan M. Wild, a coauthor on this paper.

 ###RUN SAM_POUNDERS: